cornish337/PromptHelix/README.md

 python -m prompthelix.cli run ga [options]
 ```

 This command runs the Genetic Algorithm.
-It supports various options to customize the GA run, including providing an initial seed prompt, setting GA parameters (generations, population size), overriding agent and LLM configurations, and specifying an output file for the best prompt.
+It supports various options to customize the GA run, including providing an initial seed prompt, setting GA parameters (generations, population size), overriding agent and LLM configurations, specifying an output file for the best prompt, and defining where the population should be persisted.

 For a detailed list of all `run ga` options and usage examples, please refer to the [CLI Documentation in `prompthelix/docs/README.md`](prompthelix/docs/README.md#run-command).